The Admission Interview

 Ninety-six students will be invited for an on-site interview and of these 40 will be admitted to the School in September.

 All interviews will be held at the Health Sciences Centre in St. John's.
-Interviews will not be conducted over the phone or by Skype - no exceptions.
+Interviews will not be conducted over the phone, by Skype or any other means - no exceptions.

 About the Interview

-The interview process will consist of a 45 minute oral interview with a three member panel of faculty and pharmacists and a 45 minute written (non-academic) assessment.
+The interview process consists of a 45 minute oral interview with a three member panel of faculty and pharmacists and a 45 minute written (non-academic) assessment.
 The oral interview will consist of behavioural type questions.

 Behavioural type interview questions asks you to reflect and elaborate on an experience you've had.

 For example, you might be asked to describe a time when you had to solve a challenging problem.